 As evidenced by several metrics, the actions included in goal 3 all proved to be integral in making progress toward its desired outcomes.
-Action 3.1: By providing multiple opportunities for involvement such as the Back-to-School Barbecue, conferences, LCAP information night, and PTC meetings/events, parent engagement and participation were back to pre-pandemic levels.
+Action 3.1: By providing multiple opportunities for involvement such as the Back-to-School Barbecue, conferences, LCAP information night, PTC meetings/events, and monthly assemblies, parent engagement and participation were back to pre-pandemic levels.
 Parents had multiple opportunities for input and feedback in a variety of settings.
-In 2021-22, over 500 parents attended the barbecue, 98% attended conferences, 60 parents came to the LCAP information night and PTC attendance was up 20% overall and up by15% for EL parents.
+In 2022-23, over 500 parents attended the barbecue, 99.7% attended conferences, several parents came to the LCAP information night and PTC attendance was up 11% overall.
+DELAC meetings were the most well-attended in the last four years with 90-100% of members present.

-Action 3.2: Based on the the analysis of the 2021-22 School Climate Survey, the results indicate that 92% of parents feel their input is welcome and 90% of parents on average expressed that the District is meeting their children's academic needs.

-Action 3.3: The babysitting and snack incentives proved to be effective in improving attendance rates at parent ESL classes, PTC and DELAC meetings.
-Despite COVID-19 issues, EL parent attendance at those venues were at pre-pandemic levels in 2021-22.
-(Up 10% for ESL classes and 15% at PTC meetings)

-Action 3.4: The computer-based program for ESL classes was not effective in supporting parents' with English acquisition.
-The majority of parents in the ESL class were not comfortable with the technology and did not express interest in utilizing the resource.
+- Action 3.2: Based on the the analysis of the 2022-23 School Climate Survey, the results indicate that 93% of parents feel their input is welcome and 96% of parents overall expressed that the District is meeting their children's academic needs. - Action 3.3: The babysitting and snack incentives did not prove to be effective in improving attendance rates at parent ESL classes, but did aid in increasing attendance at PTC and DELAC meetings. - Action 3.4: The computer-based program for ESL classes was dispersed on a limited basis and did not appear to be a factor in supporting parents' with English acquisition.
+The majority of parents in the ESL class were not comfortable with the technology and did not express interest in utilizing the resource. - Action 3.5: The weekly parent ELD classes had a downturn in attendance and only averaged between 8-10 parents at weekly meetings. - Action 3.6: The translation services were effective at PTC meetings for EL parents as evidenced by increased participation rates.

-Action 3.5: The weekly parent ESL classes were effective in providing English instruction to parents.
-Attendance grew by 10% in 2021-22 over the 2019-20 year when the class was last offered.

-Action 3.6: The translation services were effective in increasing non-English speaking parents' attendance by 15% at PTC meetings throughout 2021-22.
-The attendance rate increase demonstrates that action 3.6 has been effective in maintaining and increasing parent engagement.